ravendb/docs/Chapter01.rst

 databases, such as Oracle RAC will fall over and die very rapidly on the size of data and queries that a typical CFDB is handling easily.
 Remember that CFDB is really all about removing abstractions.
 CFDB is what happens when you take a relational database, strip everything away that make it hard to run in on a cluster and see what happens.

-The reason that CFDB don’t provide joins is that joins require you to be able to scan the entire data set.
+The reason that CFDB don't provide joins is that joins require you to be able to scan the entire data set.
 That requires either someplace that has a view of the whole database (resulting in a bottleneck and a single point of failure) or actually executing a query over all machines in the cluster.
 Since that number can be pretty high, we want to avoid that.
-CFDB don’t provide a way to query by column or value because that would necessitate either an index of the entire data set (or just in a single column family) which is again, not practical, or running the query on all machines, which is not possible.
+CFDB don't provide a way to query by column or value because that would necessitate either an index of the entire data set (or just in a single column family) which is again, not practical, or running the query on all machines, which is not possible.
 By limiting queries to just by key, CFDB ensure that they know exactly what node a query can run on.
 It means that each query is running on a small set of data, making them much cheaper.

-It requires a drastically different mode of thinking, and while I don’t have practical experience with CFDB, I would imagine that migrations using them are… unpleasant affairs, but they are one of the ways to get really high scalability out of your data storage.
+It requires a drastically different mode of thinking, and while I don't have practical experience with CFDB, I would imagine that migrations using them are… unpleasant affairs, but they are one of the ways to get really high scalability out of your data storage.

 How to select a data storage solution?